bohselecta/labs-for-america/README.md

 1. Visit [labsforamerica.org](https://labsforamerica.org)
 2. Choose a template that fits your needs
-3. Click "Fork on Replit" (when links are configured)
+3. Click "Deploy to GitHub Pages"
 4. Customize branding in the admin panel
 5. Share your community engagement link